 Here, "min" is a second-order predicate that identifies properties that are applicable to "minor" entities of a certain dimension (which is left unexpressed here).
-For example, in (36) the relevant dimension is the class of birthday presents; a Porsche would rank high in that dimension, whereas piece of chewing gum would rank low and probably be considered minor.
-The use of a predicate "min" is preliminary; I will give a more satisfying account in section (5.2).
+For example, in (36) the relevant dimension is the class of birthday presents; a Porsche would rank high in that dimension, whereas a piece of chewing gum would rank low and probably be considered minor.
+The use of a predicate "min" is preliminary; I will give a more satisfying account in § (5.2).

-One important requirement for the BFA-structure in (37) is that the alternatives are nonexhaustive in the following sense:
+One important requirement for the BFA-structure in (37) is that the alternatives are non-exhaustive in the following sense:

-(38) Non-exhaustivity requirement: $\cup \{P | P \subset \text{thing} \land \neg \min(P)\} \subset \text{thing}$
+(38) Non-exhaustivity requirement: \cup {Pl P \subset thing $\land \neg$ min(P)} \subset thing

-This is because thing can be applied to minor objects to which no predicate P can be applied.
+This is because thing can be applied to minor objects to which none of the alternative predicates P can be applied.
 I propose that non-exhaustivity is the distinguishing semantic property for strong NPIs.